angel-vlzqz/css-exercises/flex/04-flex-information/README.md

 X The title is centered on the page.
 X There is 32px between the title and the 'items.'
 X There is 52px between each item.
-- The items are arranged horizontally on the page.
+X The items are arranged horizontally on the page.
 - The items are only 200px wide and the text wraps.
 - The item text is centered.